Hello everyone! (From Roma Sars on "My Outlander Friends" on Facebook)

 Which character in Outlander is your favourite?

-Have you been to any Outlander fan events or Cons and met any of the actors or Diana?
-If so, who did you enjoy meeting the most?
-If not, who would you want to meet?
+Have you met Diana or any of the actors of Outlander?
+If so, which personality did you enjoy meeting the most?
+If not, who would you like to meet the most?

 Thus far, I have met Diana, Sam (see photo), Cait, Tobias, Ron, Terry, Maril, Toni, Matt, Anne, Bear and Raya.
 I almost fainted when I interviewed Sam at the SAKs event in NYC.
 But, my favorite personality is Diana.